Content Editor

 • You had a severe (serious) or unusual side effect after this vaccine or one like it.

-If you have allergies or have had a side effect to this vaccine, check with your doctor or a public health nurse before you get the vaccine.
+If you have allergies or have had a side effect from this vaccine, check with your doctor or a public health nurse before you get the vaccine.

 Although you can get the vaccine if you have a mild illness, such as a cold or fever, you should stay home until you are feeling better to prevent spreading your illness to others.